isidresa/HORUS-X10-X10S-X12S-bug-report/README.md

 * [Enhancement] - improvement, new ideas...
 * [Duplicate] - there is already other same issue and we will link it to the one already posted and close it.
 * [Need more data] - that we need some more information to reproduce it

+Thanks again for your reading and helps on the system.
+We hope it will become good enough to fulfill your demands.